 Discover the Creatures of the Deep!

 This is not your typical starfish!
 The basket star is a special invertebrate (which means that it has no backbone) with an intricate web of arms.
 Every arm can grow up to three feet long and has tiny hooks to reel in food such as tiny mollusks and plankton.
-This basket star doesn’t have to worry about broken arms; it is able to regrow its limbs!
+The basket star doesn’t have to worry about broken arms; it is able to regrow its limbs!